Ritikakdr/SDR-hackrf/README.md

 # Lesson 2
 WX GUI FFT sink is not available in this version Gnu, so we've replaced it with frequency sink.
+Since the whole WX widget is not present, I have replaced it with QT number sink and frequency sink.

 # Lesson 3|
 | dB | ratio  |
 |-- |--|